adapt-toolkit/ours-network-docs/README.md

 # Legal docs for Ours Network application

-Please put all the files in the markdown format to the `docs` folder and refer the files in the `index.md` for navigation from the landing page.
+Please put all the files in the markdown format to the `docs` folder, it will automatically add the document to the navigation bar.
-Without `index.md` only direct links will be possible (which is also a valid option).